-Kyoto is, undoubtedly, one of the highlights of any trip to Japan.
-Once the capital for more than 1000 years, Kyoto remains the center of traditional Japanese culture and one of the largest cities in the country.
+Kyoto is, undoubtedly, one of the highlights of any trip to Japan and it’s one of our favourite destination in the country!

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure